5ajaki/SPP2-Applications/20467-SPP2 - ENS Accounts powered by Unicorn.eth.md

 * Delivered frictionless user experiences for ETHDenver attendees.
 * Maintained high user satisfaction through personalized onboarding.
 * Working with several other clients big and small on similar products.
-  + Such as: Opolis, V DAO, ETHPhoenix & House of Web3.
+* Such as: Polygon, Celo, Gitcoin, Opolis, V DAO, ETHPhoenix & House of Web3.
 * Great marketing!
 [Check us out on X](https://x.com/MyUnicornAcct) in fact, I’ll give you a sneak peak of the next promotional video we are working on (this is not the final cut)

 [![](https://discuss.ens.domains/uploads/db9688/original/2X/c/c269927e8ab623d3844b62ac2a9e8cf3fc4850b7.jpeg "What is Unicorn.eth?")](https://www.youtube.com/watch?v=JnY30_X50gs)